 Automatic watering devices such as the one included in the Battery Maintenance Kit (P/N 25587-G01) can be used with an approved water source (Ref.
-Fig. 3 on Page H-3).
+Fig. 3).
 These watering devices are fast and accurate to use and maintain the correct electrolyte level within the battery cells.